BiTinerary/anEmptyKitchenChair/README.md

 <img src='https://github.com/BiTinerary/anEmptyKitchenChair/blob/master/Graveyard/treeExample.png?raw=true'>

 ### How?
 Automate Google searches for each of the deceased names + "Police Shooting" and collect the top three results.
-Download each of these youtube videos/htmls/pdfs and store offline.
+If a link is to youtube, download the video.
+Else, download the html/pdfs file.
 Note that API results do vary from manual search results.

 Automation/offline content allows for:
 * Updating dbase info as more content comes out and trials/lawsuits/prosecutions are finalized.
 * Automating parts of the manual process involved in updating databases with more info.
 * Prevention of dead links, unavailable content and potential censorship.
 * Easier to navigate than clicking and searching for each piece of relevant data.
-* Machine Learning analysis?
+* Machine Learning analysis? ie: Officer aquitted or charged?

 ### Why?